kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 ./destroy-cluster.js ./output/kubernetes_8f984af944f572_deployment.yml
 ```

-> Note: make sure to use the _latest state file_, as after resizing there is a new one.
+> Note: make sure to use the _latest state file_, as after scaling there is a new one.

 By the way, with the scripts shown, you can deploy multiple clusters, if you like :)